 Monounsaturated fats help to reduce the oxidation of lipoproteins, the protein which contributes to clogged arteries present in our heart.
 Overall, monounsaturated fats are considered healthy because they increase good HDL cholesterol, reduce harmful oxidation and decrease harmful LDL cholesterol.
 So focusing on monosaturated fats is another gateway to how to lower cholesterol naturally.

-Now, what are few common sources of foods for monosaturated fats?
+Now, what are a few common sources of foods for monosaturated fats?
 Here are a few: tree nuts, such as almonds, walnuts, olives, pecans, hazelnuts, cashews, olive oil, canola oil, avocados, etc… Avocados are superfoods with multiple benefits

 6. Exercise Daily

 Exercise is a win-win situation for multiple health conditions.
-Not only does it help combat obesity, promote good heart health, improve physical fitness, but is also one of the natural ways to lower your cholesterol levels.
+Not only does it help combat obesity, promote good heart health, and improve physical fitness, but is also one of the natural ways to lower your cholesterol levels.
 The best part, it suitably increases the beneficial HDL and reduces the harmful LDL.

-7. Lose Body-Fat:
+7. Lose Body Fat: